albbus-stack/t5.rs/README.md

 # T5 Stack

+- Watch and build TailwindCSS using `pnpm tailwind`

+## Web

+> BUG: To compile this you must switch on the "web" feature of the `dioxus` package and remove the "mobile" one from the `Cargo.toml`.

+- Compile and run web app using `pnpm web`

 ## Android

-- Watch and build TailwindCSS using:

-`pnpm dlx tailwindcss -i ./assets/main.css -o ./assets/out/tailwind.css --watch`

-or

-`pnpm tailwind`

-- Compile and run Android app using:
+- Compile and run Android app using `pnpm android`

-`cargo android build && cargo android run`

-or

-`pnpm android`
+## Desktop

+- Compile and run desktop app using `pnpm desktop`